Know the Laws: Texas

 A parent education and family stabilization course is designed to help parents and children dealing with divorce.
 In a proceeding to determine conservatorship or possession of or access to a child, the judge may order the parents to attend the course if s/he determines that it is in the best interest of the child.

-There is a fee of no more than $100.
+The course has a fee.
 If the parties cannot afford the fee, there may be able to find courses that are free or offered on a sliding fee scale.
 A parent can complete the course by personal instruction, videotape instruction, or through electronic communication.
 Courses may also be available in Spanish.
 For information on course locations, contact the county clerk.
 See TX Courthouse Locations for contact information for the county clerk near you.